The Sports Fan’s Guide to Healthy Snacking

 Whenever world-class athletes face off for athletic glory, you can be sure of one thing: The rest of us will be hunkered down with plenty of snacks as we root for our favorite contenders.

-Question is, how do we make mindful eating choices amid the excitement of a high-stakes swimming relay or soccer match?
+Question is, how do we make mindful eating choices amid the excitement of a high-stakes football game or baseball playoffs?
 “When our attention is on other things—like a conversation we’re having or the competition we’re watching—we’re less likely to notice how much we’ve eaten, how full we feel, and sometimes, even the fact that we still are eating,” says psychologist Allison Grupski, PhD, WW’s senior director of behavior-change strategies and coaching.

 Need an assist in figuring out exactly what to eat and drink?
 Read below for a little expert coaching from Jaclyn London, MS, RD, CDN, WW's head of nutrition and wellness.